-Rats have extremely terrible eyesight.
+Rats have incredibly terrible eyesight.
 Therefore, they often make use of the same established routes, usually along walls and skirting boards.
 It's in these locations where dirt and marks can be transferred onto objects from the grease and dirt contained on a rat's body.
-While this can indicate a rat presence, it has to be remembered that these sorts of stains can remain over long periods and could also indicate a previous infestation.
+While this can indicate a rat presence, it must be remembered that these stains can remain over long periods and could also indicate a previous infestation.
 Only calling out an expert can determine if rats currently occupy an area.

 If you think you could be suffering from a rat problem, there might be a burrow located close to your premises.
-Usually, burrows are found in close proximity to sheds, garages and decking as well as secluded areas within a garden.
+Usually, holes are found near sheds, garages and decking, and secluded areas within a garden.

 Free Your Home

 Rats are an extremely dirty and worrying pest to have within your premises.
-Taking quick action in tackling the problem is the best solution, and can free your home from the potential problems having a rat infestation can bring.
-Contact our rat eradication team today and rest easy knowing our professional pest control will deal with your problem efficiently.
+Taking quick action to tackle the problem is the best solution and can free your home from the potential issues a rat infestation can bring.
+Contact our rat eradication team today, and rest easy knowing our professional pest control will deal with your problem efficiently.